 - cilantro chopped

-- Enchilada Sauce
+- Green Enchilada Sauce Recipe

-Preheat the oven to 350°.
-Spray a glass baking dish with vegetable spray.
-Spoon 2 tablespoons enchilada sauce into the bottom of the dish and loosely spread with a spatula.
+- Spray a shallow 2 quart casserole dish with vegetable spray (I used two casseroles) Spoon 2 tablespoons enchilada sauce into the bottom of the dish and loosely spread with a spatula.
 Set aside.

-Continue in this manner until you’ve filled the dish with rolled enchiladas.
+- Continue in this manner until you’ve filled the dish with rolled enchiladas.
 Spread 1/3 cup enchilada sauce over the casserole and top with remaining cheese.